I'm 27, I Make $52,000 & I Live On The Texas-Mexico Border

 Advertisement

-12:20 a.m. — I've been overthinking all night and trying to distract myself with TikTok after my night routine, but realize it's getting late.
+12:20 a.m. — I've been overthinking all night and trying to distract myself with TikTok after my night routine, but realise it's getting late.
 Buenas noches!

 Daily Total: $10